chetanpalde/nlp_pipeline/nlp_pipeline_jars/README.md

 		}

-	Input text: Everyone loves NLP because its cool.
-Everyone should learn it.
-You will enjoy it.
-It is ambitious.
+	Input text: Barak Obama is the President of the United States of America

 	Output: